Ripple-Programming/learn-ripple/opt/hexagon/src/hvx-opt.md

 ## Use floating point types up to 32-bit wide (`float`) only
 __Performance impact__: High.

-HVX supports two native floating-point types: float and _Float16.
+Hexagon supports two native floating-point types: float and _Float16.
 __bf16 is partially emulated.
-There is no native HVX `double` vector ISA.
+There isn't currently a native HVX `double` vector ISA.
-Hence avoid double-precision computations in your vector codes, which will come out as sequentialized.
+Hence, avoid double-precision computations in your vector codes, which will come out as sequentialized.

 ## Leverage compiler flags